-Branchio-oto-renal (BOR) syndrome is a rare disorder inherited as an autosomal dominant genetic trait.
-This disorder is characterized by pits or ear tags in front of the outer ear, abnormal passages from the throat to the outside surface of the neck (branchial fistulas), branchial cysts, hearing loss and/or kidney (renal) abnormalities.
+Branchiootorenal (BOR) syndrome is characterized by pits or ear tags in front of the outer ear (preauricular pits), abnormal passages from the throat to the outside surface of the neck (branchial fistulas), branchial cysts, malformations of the outer, middle and inner ear, hearing loss and kidney (renal) abnormalities.

-Most people with branchio-oto-renal syndrome have some type of hearing loss.
+Most people with BOR/BOS syndrome have some type of hearing loss.
 The hearing loss may be due to nerve damage (sensory), blockage of sound waves (conductive), or both.
 The degree of hearing loss varies from mild to profound, and can differ between the two ears.
 The deafness can be stable or progressive.
-Other abnormalities related to the ear may be: pits or outgrowths of cartilage (tags) in front of the outer ear; a cupped or small outer ear; and/or a narrow or upward slanted outer ear canal.
+Other abnormalities related to the ear that may be present include pits or outgrowths of cartilage (tags) in front of the outer ear; a cupped or small outer ear; and/or a narrow or upward slanted outer ear canal.

-An abnormal passage from the throat to the outside surface of the neck (branchial fistula), and/or an opening, cyst, or mass in the tonsil area is often present.
+An abnormal passage from the throat to the outside surface of the neck (branchial fistula), and/or an opening on the side of the neck, or a mass that can be felt under the muscles on the side of the neck is often present.

-Many people with branchio-oto-renal syndrome do not experience kidney problems.
-Among those who do, the abnormalities range from mild to very severe.
+The kidney abnormalities associated with BOR syndrome range from mild to very severe.
 In milder cases, the kidney may be unusually shaped.
 In more severe cases, there may be duplication of the collecting system of the kidneys and/or absence or failure of one or both of the kidneys to form.

-Other abnormalities that have been found in association with branchio-oto-renal syndrome are: narrowing of the tear duct in the eyes interfering with the normal flow of tears; a long narrow face; cleft palate; paralysis of certain muscles in the face; and/or a deep overbite.
+Other abnormalities that have been found in association with BOR syndrome are narrowing of the tear duct in the eyes interfering with the normal flow of tears; a long narrow face; cleft palate; paralysis of certain muscles in the face; and/or a deep overbite.

-Branchio-oto-renal syndrome is inherited through an autosomal dominant disorder.
-Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
+BOR/BOS syndrome is inherited as an autosomal dominant disorder.
+Dominant genetic disorders occur when one copy of a gene is abnormal and this abnormal copy results in the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
-The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.
+The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
+The risk is the same for males and females.

-Branchio-oto-renal syndrome affects males and females in equal numbers.
-It is estimated that 1 in 40,000 people are afflicted with this disorder.
-BOR syndrome is found in approximately 2 to 3 percent of children with profound deafness.
+BOR/BOS syndrome affects males and females in equal numbers.
+It is estimated that 1 in 40,000 people have this disorder.
+BOR/BOS syndrome is found in approximately 2 to 3 percent of children with profound deafness.

 The child with hearing impairment should undergo appropriate rehabilitation measures with annual hearing testing (audiometry).
 Medical attention should be sought promptly for any episode of inflammation of the middle ear (otitis media).

-Patients with branchio-oto-renal syndrome may benefit from hearing aids.
+Patients with BOR/BOS syndrome may benefit from hearing aids.
 When structural defects of the ear are present, surgery may be beneficial.

-Branchial cleft deformities have the potential to become easily infected and may require surgical treatment.
+Branchial cleft deformities have the potential to become easily infected and may require surgical treatment such as excision of the branchial cleft cyst or fistulae.
+Antibiotics can be given if the cyst or sinuses are infected.
 Also, a physician specializing in kidney problems (nephrologist) should closely monitor any renal impairment.
 Surgical repair may be undertaken for correctable defects.
 Severe kidney problems may warrant dialysis or kidney transplantation.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.